Volvo F88: Volvo F89

 In 1971 the larger 'F89' was introduced, with the new twelve litre engine, which development started in 1969.
 The truck and the engine were designed to meet a West German regulation that put a lower limit for the number of horsepower per GCWR.
-In order to continue selling trucks in the heaviest class, Volvo developed a new, more powerful engine and the F89 was the first Volvo truck to be sold with turbo engines only.
+To continue selling trucks in the heaviest class, Volvo developed a new, more powerful engine and the F89 was the first Volvo truck to be sold with turbo engines only.
 The TD120 engine was so tall that it must be mounted inclined in the frame to fit under the cab.
 This made it impossible to convert the truck for right-hand drive.
 Countries with left-hand traffic had to make do with a stronger version of the F88 with its engine power boosted to 312 hp.

+The engine is a 12-liter TD120 turbocharged inline-6 diesel engine with the specification of: